-Utility connections.
+C. Utility connections.
 All utility connections from the solar photovoltaic installation shall be underground; provided, however, that the Planning Board may waive this requirement as part of its site plan approval based on soil conditions, shape, and topography of the site and/or any requirements of the utility provider.
 Electrical transformers for utility interconnections may be above ground if required by the utility provider.

+§ 300-19.10 Safety and environmental standards for all ground mounted and parking canopy facilities.

-Emergency services.
-The large-scale ground-mounted solar photovoltaic installation owner or operator shall provide a copy of the project summary, electrical schematic, and site plan to the Fire Chief.
+A. Emergency services.
+The Solar Energy System owner or operator shall provide a copy of the project summary, electrical schematic, and site plan to the Fire Chief.
 The owner or operator shall coordinate and train local emergency services and develop an emergency response plan that includes a twenty-four-hour per day, seven days a week contact.
 The means to shut down the solar photovoltaic installation will be clearly marked.
 The owner or operator shall identify a responsible person for public inquiries throughout the life of the installation.

-Land clearing, soil erosion and habitat impacts.
-Clearing of natural vegetation shall be limited to what is necessary for the construction, operation and maintenance of the large-scale ground-mounted solar photovoltaic installation or otherwise prescribed by applicable laws, regulations, and bylaws.
+B. Land clearing, soil erosion and habitat impacts.
+Clearing of natural vegetation shall be limited to what is necessary for the construction, operation and maintenance of the solar photovoltaic installation or otherwise prescribed by applicable laws, regulations, and bylaws.
 Herbicides shall only be applied by properly licensed personnel.
 Mowing, grazing, or using geotextile materials underneath the solar arrays may be permissible alternatives and require Planning Board approval as part of the site plan review.

-Impact on agricultural and environmentally sensitive land.
+C. Impact on agricultural and environmentally sensitive land.
 The facility shall be designed to minimize stormwater, temperature and other environmental impacts to agricultural and environmentally sensitive land, including abutting parcels, and to be compatible with continued agricultural use of the land whenever possible.

-Visual impact.
+D. Visual impact.
 Structures shall be shielded from view by vegetation and/or joined and clustered to minimize adverse visual impacts.
 Landscaping, natural features, opaque fencing and other suitable methods shall be utilized.
-Large-scale ground-mounted solar photovoltaic installations permitted under this Bylaw are bound by the buffer requirements found in Article 6 of this Bylaw for parcels that adjoin residential districts.
+Solar photovoltaic installations permitted under this Bylaw are bound by the buffer requirements found in Article 6 of this Bylaw for parcels that adjoin residential districts.
 Additionally, a screening plan shall be submitted ensuring that the solar arrays and any appurtenant structures do not create a glare concern for adjacent residences and are screened from roads and from adjacent lots by a minimum twenty-five-foot-wide buffer strip and shall contain a screen of plantings not less than five feet in width and six feet in height at the time of operation of the facility or such greater height as required by the Planning Board depending on the location of the site.
 The Planning Board may alter or waive this requirement if such screening would have a detrimental impact on the operation and performance of the array, or would prove to be ineffective for the site.
 A diversity of plant species shall be used, with a preference for species native to New England.
 Use of invasive plants, as identified by the most recent copy of the "Massachusetts Prohibited Plant List" maintained by the Massachusetts Department of Agricultural Resources, is prohibited.

-Noise.
-Noise generated by large-scale ground-mounted solar photovoltaic installations and associated equipment and machinery shall conform to applicable state noise regulations, including the DEP's Division of Air Quality noise regulations, 310 CMR 7.10.
+E. Noise.
+Noise generated by solar photovoltaic installations and associated equipment and machinery shall conform to applicable state noise regulations, including the DEP's Division of Air Quality noise regulations, 310 CMR 7.10.